wiebew/hetzner-scripts/README.md

 Setup script for adapting a minimal Ubuntu 14.04 installation on a bare metal Hetzner.de server to a configuration with:
 - Firewall that allows http, https, 8080 and ssh communication.
 With protection against bruteforce ssh attacks
 - blocked root remote login
-- an admin user that can sudo and has publickey ssh authentication
+- an admin user with bash shell that can sudo and has publickey ssh authentication

 __prerequisites:__
 - You have installed ansible (this is tested on ansible 1.5.5)